ProSweeper/sei-06-21-22/work/w07/d5/01-02-django-urls-views-templates/README.md

 Browsing to `localhost:8000/about` will now render the new **about.html** template!

-So far, so good, but we haven't yet used any of DTL's power to dynamically render data, perform control flow, etc.
+So far, so good, but we haven't yet used any of DTL's power to dynamically render data, etc.

 But before we go any further and break the DRY principle by repeating the boilerplate in future templates, let's see how we can use what Django calls **template inheritance**.

 ## Template Inheritance (Partials)

-Django has a [template inheritance](https://docs.djangoproject.com/en/4.0/ref/templates/language/#template-inheritance) feature built-in.
+Django has a [template inheritance](https://docs.djangoproject.com/en/4.1/ref/templates/language/#template-inheritance) feature built-in.

 Template inheritance is like using partials in EJS with Express, except they're more flexible.